MattMS/shelp/command/README.md

 # Commands

-This page gives a very basic summary of each command.
+This is a very basic summary of commands, grouped by purpose.
-Follow the links to learn more possible actions.
+Follow the links to view the command usage.

 ## Navigation